astronomer/airflow-guides/guides/astro-customer-onboarding.md

 - Resource Controls (soon adjustable directly through the Astronomer UI)

-- Enterprise-level support from a group of Airflow aficionados dedicated to keep your workflows up and running (get in touch with us for pricing details)
+- Access to a group of Airflow aficionados dedicated to keep your workflows up and running (read more about our different flavors of support below, or check out our [pricing page](https://astronomer.io/pricing/))

 ## Astronomer: Enterprise Edition